leaningtech/labs/sites/browserpod/src/content/docs/11-understanding-browserpod/01-api-key.md

 ### Method 1: Inline in JavaScript (simple, not recommended for production)

-You can pass the key directly when booting the pod:
+You can pass the key directly when booting the Pod:

 ```js
 const pod = await BrowserPod.boot({